 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-The bullet train is another option for accessing Tokyo from other cities around the country.
-From Fukuoka in the southern island of Kyushu to Hakodate in the northern island of Hokkaido, a network of sleek and speedy express trains criss-cross the country providing you with a quick and easy travel option to Tokyo.
+The shinkansen (bullet train) is another option for accessing Tokyo from other cities around the country.
+From Kagoshima in the southern island of Kyushu to Hakodate in the northern island of Hokkaido, a network of sleek and speedy express trains criss-cross the country providing you with a quick and easy travel option to Tokyo.